tomchadwin/tom.chadw.in/_posts/2019-02-02-ScrapingWebmapsWithweb2qgis.md

 any maps it found into a QGIS project.

 ## Webscrapers
-Though I've bever used one myself, I know that webscapers are A Thing.
-People use them to scrape content from third-party websites, allowing them to republish them on their own sites.
+Though I've never used one myself, I know that webscapers are A Thing.
+People use them to scrape content from third-party websites, allowing them to republish it on their own sites.
 I assume that the fundamental idea is to scrape the content without the style.

 ## A webmap scraper?